iFrogz Impulse Duo Bluetooth earphones review

 iFrogz Impulse Duo price and availability

 You can treat yourself, or your friends and family, with a set of Impulse Duos now for the bargain price of £44.99 direct from Zagg.
+You can also grab them from Amazon.

 They’re even covered by the iFrogz Earbud Tips for Life: If your earbud tips become worn or damaged, IFROGZ will replace them.